 Dimensions – 13 – 18″ long x 13 -16″ wide x 21″ high — Fountain Weight: 24 lbs. — Ship Weight: 28 lbs.
 The bottom basin is 15″ diameter Solar panel (with 10-foot cable) and AC adapter included.

 These single cascade solar features (shown above), do not require electricity, just sunlight.
-Each comes with its own solar panel that can be staked, mounted or set in the sunlight for optimum exposure.
+Each comes with its own solar panel that can be stacked, mounted or set in the sunlight for optimum exposure.
 These fountains are self-contained and do not require tools or any type of installation.
-All of these cascade fountains come with the solar panel and 10 foot (or longer) cable.
-You just need to pick the location for the fountain and the solar panel, then just add water and you are done.
+All of these cascade fountains come with a solar panel and 10 foot (or longer) cable.
+You just need to pick the location for the fountain and the solar panel, then just add water, and you are done.
 Most of these run directly off of the sunlight and do not store power.
 An AC power adapter, which will allow you to plug the fountain into an electrical outlet, can be purchased separately.